the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter5.md

 }
 ~~~~~~~~

-Now in your Sort component, you know based on the `sortKey` and `activeSortKey` whether the sort is active.
-Give your Sort component an extra `className` attribute, in case it is sorted, to give the user a visual feedback.
+Now the user will know whether sort is active based on the `sortKey` and `activeSortKey` .
+Give your Sort component an extra `className` attribute, in case it is sorted, to give visual feedback:

 {title="src/App.js",lang=javascript}
 ~~~~~~~~